johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

       );
   }
   ```
 This little bit of magic, at 30 lines of code, enables us to **stream** a remote observable to our requestor's `ClientProxy#send()` call.
 Again, read more about [what that means and why you probably do care here](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/master/observable-deepdive.md).
 When (I didn't say "if" :smiley:) you do read that section, I promise you some lightbulbs will go off.
 Among other things, if you've been wondering about that `isDisposed` property of a response message, that will become clear.
-This is a wonderful example of something that once you explore it, you'll feel a lot more comfortable with the *"casual magic"* you sometimes encounter with Nest, and begin to appreciate that as we fill in the gaps in the documentation, that magic is really just the manifestation of a truly elegant architecture.
+This is a wonderful example of something that once you explore it, you'll feel a lot more comfortable with the *"casual magic"* you sometimes encounter with Nest, and begin to appreciate that as we fill in the gaps in the documentation, the magic is really just the manifestation of a truly elegant architecture.

 #### What's the Recipe?